 If you are covering a specific topic or subject that, as an example, is being covered in the media, including sound bites or direct quotes can be powerful, since it adds flow to the episode and dynamic between the narrator and the quote.
 Moreover, it lets you comment or reflect on the material presented.
 When using recorded quotes, always remember to specify your source.

 Excessive fluctuation in audio levels can ruin the experience of your podcast.
 You should keep this in mind while recording your podcast.
 When editing your recordings afterwards, you can to some extent edit this in Audacity, but one should always keep in mind that the more you have to correct in post-production the more information you lose.
 In these cases, you can improve the audio levels of your recordings by using the normalizer and compression features.
 These functions adjust the sound to the desired level.
 This way you can avoid excessive fluctuations.
 These features are further reviewed in the Audacity Guide.

 The availability of the podcast episodes is traditionally an important part of the format.
 Most podcast users make use of podcast streaming platforms such as iTunes, Podbean and Spotify, which require some work to get into.
-One solution is to upload the podcast sections in Blackboard in the relevant course.
+One solution is to upload the podcast sections in Blackboard (NB: Brightspace are now used) in the relevant course.
 Both teacher and student can do this.
-See the guide on how to upload audio for a blog on BlackBoard.
 In addition, you can publish your podcasts for free on platforms such as Soundcloud, which allows you to upload playlists of your podcast episodes.
 You can choose to make your podcasts public for anyone or unlisted.
 See the handout on how to distribute your podcasts via Soundcloud.

 Here are some suggestions on how podcasts can be used in teaching.